With Engage, it's easy to set up an abandoned cart automation with email reminders to motivate customers to go on with their purchases.

 Time and frequency matter

-It is essential to send cart abandonment emails with consideration for when the email is sent.
-Repeating several emails is also key to reach as many visitors as possible.
-Thus, look at this pattern
+The timing of cart abandonment emails is vital.
+Repeating emails is also key in reaching as many visitors as possible.
+Thus, look at this pattern:

 Within 60 minutes

 Sending the first cart abandonment email within one hour after the cart is abandoned fetches more conversion.
 For starters, the shopper could still be browsing for other options.
 Moreover, since the shopper just abandoned the cart, the e-com site is still fresh in mind.
 Lastly, in case the shopper had any uncertainty regarding the purchase such as shipping cost, delivery and so on—the abandoned cart email might resolve those issues.

 Following up with a second cart abandonment email after 24 hours gives a considerable opportunity to win back more abandoners.
 It’s possible the customer may return to shop at a similar time of the day when they are not occupied by other commitments.
 Tracking a shopper's activity on the site can help you determine when to send that next email, providing you with an edge.

 After 3-5 days

 The final email could be sent within 3-5 days after sending the second email.
 At this point, the buying intent is declining relatively.
 The timing varies, but make sure to send the last emails within a week after the shopper has abandoned the cart.

 Building a repeating flow